-In August 2020, Capterra conducted an online survey and published results from a respondent pool that consisted of 149 manufacturers who answered questions about digital marketing.
+In August 2020, Capterra conducted an online survey with 149 manufacturers.
 Survey results reported all of the following:

 - 68% of respondents moved their business processes online